Introduction

 4 | - | Measuring bridge |

-Alignment stand
+Verification stand

 Before starting repairs, the following decisions must be made:

-- Does the floor need measurements?
+- Does the floor need to be measured?

 - Which body parts can be repaired?

-Getting spare parts
+Receiving spare parts

 Repair with editing